vinhvizg1040/QrcodeAppBasic/README.md

 # QrcodeAppBasic
 This is Android Studio Project.
-Scan and Generate with zxing (https://github.com/zxing/zxing)
+Scan and Generate String with zxing (https://github.com/zxing/zxing)